lukmanr/CLVPipelines/README.md

-This repository maintains code samples for the tutorial **Operationalizing Customer Lifetime Value (CLV) model training and deployment with Kubeflow Pipelines (KFP)**.
+This repository maintains code samples for the tutorial **Operationalizing Predictive Customer Lifetime Value (CLV) modeling with Kubeflow Pipelines (KFP)**.

 **NOTE**. *The reminder of this README is a draft of the tutorial article that will be published into the solutions section on google.com.
 After the article is published, the README will be edited to remove duplicate information*

 The tutorial is the fifth part of the series Predicting Customer Lifetime Value with AI Platform.
-It demonstrates how to operationalize Customer Lifetime Value model training, deployment and inference using Kubeflow Pipelines (KFP) on Google Kubernetes Engine (GKE).
+It demonstrates how to operationalize Customer Lifetime Value modeling workflows using Kubeflow Pipelines (KFP) on Google Kubernetes Engine (GKE).
 Refer to the [previous articles](https://cloud.google.com/solutions/machine-learning/clv-prediction-with-offline-training-intro) in the series for more information on Customer Lifetime Value concepts and modeling techniques.

-The pipelines used in the tutorial follow the data pre-processing, training and scoring flow that is similar to one described in [Part 4 of the series](https://cloud.google.com/solutions/machine-learning/clv-prediction-with-automl-tables) :
+The pipelines used in the tutorial follow the data pre-processing, training and scoring approches that are similar to one described in [Part 4 of the series](https://cloud.google.com/solutions/machine-learning/clv-prediction-with-automl-tables) :
 - BigQuery is used for data cleansing and feature engineering, and
 - AutoML Tables is used for model training, deployment, and scoring.

-In the first part of the tutorial you:
+In the the tutorial you:
 - Install Kubeflow Pipelines on Google Kubernetes Engine
-- Configure and deploy two template pipelines:
+- Configure, compile and deploy KFP pipelines orchestrating training, deployment and inference workflows
-  - The training and deploymnet pipeline
-  - The batch predict pipeline
-- Run the pipelines using Kubeflow Pipelines UI
+- Run the pipelines using Kubeflow Pipelines UI and Kubeflow Pipelines SDK

-In the second part of the tutorial you learn how to:
 - Customize the pipelines
-- Customize the deployment process
-- Trigger pipeline runs using Kubeflow Pipelines SDK

 The tutorial assumes that you have a basic understanding of the following GCP concepts and services:
 - GCP Projects